-In this case, a mutual non-disclosure agreement would be used to ensure that both parties are protected from critical proprietary information being leaked.
+In this case, a mutual non-disclosure agreement would protect both parties from leaking critical proprietary information.

-A unilateral NDA is another term for a standard NDA agreement, and is also called a one-way NDA.
-It is the most common type of NDA used by companies, and is commonly used in employment agreements or in a contractor agreement.
-The unilateral NDA is drawn up to protect the information of the company, with the recipient agreeing not to disclose information.
-In these agreements, the company isn’t making any promises of non-disclosure – mostly because the receiving party has no important information they’re disclosing.
+It’s drawn up to protect the company’s information, with the recipient agreeing not to disclose information.
+In these agreements, the company isn’t making any promises of non-disclosure – mainly because the receiving party has no critical information they’re disclosing.

 A mutual non-disclosure agreement is often used when two parties discuss working together in some capacity.

 For example, the companies might hope to collaborate on a new project or merge some area of their businesses.